 Bees are one of the most important species on the planet, providing essential pollination services for many plants and crops.
+The anatomy of a honey bee is well adapted for the bees’ role as pollinators and for their social behavior.
+It is incredibly complex and fascinating, having evolved over millions of years to become highly adapted to their environment.

 Honey bees are effective pollinators too.
 They likewise contribute to the balance of our ecosystem.
 The functions they perform in our environment are enhanced by their anatomy, which is specially designed to keep up with these roles.